 And then there was Lafayette's boyfriend Jesus.
 Their romance was surprisingly genuine, but apart from a few kisses and laying in bed together they weren't shown "in action" like most in-series couples.
 And then Lafayette was possessed by a psycho witch and was forced to stab Jesus to death.
 Though it did avert the trope a teeny bit by keeping Lafayette alive at the start of the second season.
 The book actually killed him.

-Averted in the series Will and Grace.
+Largely averted in the series Will and Grace.
 All of the characters, including the flamboyantly gay Jack and title character Will (also homosexual), go on to live long, comfortable lives (as shown in the final episode).
+The only person who died was Karen's Sitcom Archnemesis Beverley Leslie, who hooked up with Jack long enough to will him his entire fortune.

 The Lexx episode "Nook" had Brother Trager admit that he was in love with Stanley.
 This is on a planet populated by all men, but he's the only one who specifically states an attraction.
 He is later killed in an attempt to frame the crew for murder.
 Even on a Sadist Show known for a dark tone, this was a heartwarming moment because he was genuinely a good guy and moved Stan to show genuine regret that he couldn't return Trager's affections.